-Act quickly, if you’ve knocked out a permanent (adult) tooth because your dentist may be able to replant it.
+If you’ve knocked out a permanent (adult) tooth, act quickly, because your dentist may be able to replant it.
 If it’s completely knocked out, rinse it with water, but don’t scrub it, and try to place it back into the opening.
-Hold the tooth by the crown (top), not the root to avoid damage to the ligaments on the root surface.
+Hold the tooth by the crown (top), not the root, to avoid damage to the ligaments on the root surface.
 The sooner the tooth is replaced, the greater the likelihood it will reattach successfully.

-Store the tooth in the mouth next to the cheek, if you can’t put the tooth back into its opening.
-If you think you might swallow the tooth store the tooth in a container of cold milk.
+If you can’t put the tooth back into its opening, store it in your mouth next to the cheek.
+If you think you might swallow the tooth, store it in a container of cold milk.
 If you see bleeding from the opening, rinse the mouth out with water.
 Place a wad of tissue or gauze on the opening and bite down on the gauze.
-The pressure applied will usually stop the bleeding.
+The pressure will usually stop the bleeding.

 With proper action, a knocked out tooth can be successfully replanted and last for years.

-Nerve root irritation, such as infection, decay or loss is the cause of most tooth pain.
+Infection, decay, or loss of the nerve root is the cause of most tooth pain.
 Contact your dentist as soon as possible and explain your symptoms.
 Over-the-counter pain medicine can ease the pain temporarily.
 Never put medication directly against the gums because it may burn gum tissue.
 Ice can bring temporary relief to a sore tooth.
 However, heat can make things worse.

 Chipped or broken tooth